zot/textcraft/html/README.md

-You can use %result.PROPERTY to refer to a property of the result (including numeric indexes) You can use %event to refer to the current event (descripton) You can use %event.PROPERTY to refer to a property of the current event (descripton)
+You can use %result.PROPERTY to refer to a property of the result (including numeric indexes) You can use %event to refer to the current event (descripton) You can use %event.PROPERTY to refer to a property of the current event (descripton) You can use %NAME as a synonym of NAME for convenience, this helps when using %thing as a command

 To make something into a prototype, move it to %protos